pablodecm/paper-inferno/paper/paper.md

 so that $(x_0,x_1)$ are distributed according to a multivariate normal distribution while $x_2$ follows an independent exponential distribution both for background and signal.
-The signal distribution is fully specified while the background distribution depends on $r$, a parameter which shifts the mean of the background density, and a parameter $\lambda$ which specifies the exponential rate in the third dimension.
-The $r$ and $\lambda$ parameters will be the treated as nuisance parameters when benchmarking different methods.

 In this toy problem, we consider a case where the underlying model predicts that the total number of observations are Poisson distributed with